 4. Kevin Lucia, Jack Hoadley, and Ashley Williams, Balance Billing by Health Care Providers: Assessing Consumer Protections Across States, Commonwealth Fund (June 13, 2017)

 5. For examples, see Corlette, et. al,.
 Missed Opportunities: State-Based Marketplaces Fail to Meet Stated Policy Goals of Standardized Benefit Designs, Urban Institute (July 2016).

 6. Hunt, Amanda, The Office of the Healthcare Advocate: Giving Consumers a Seat at the Table, Research Brief No. 25, Research Brief No. 25 (May 2018).

 Altarum’s Consumer Healthcare Experience State Survey (CHESS) is designed to elicit respondents’ unbiased views on a wide range of health system issues, including confidence using the health system, financial burden, and views on fixes that might be needed.

 The survey, conducted March 12-April 2, 2019, used a web panel from SSI Research Now with a demographically balanced sample of approximately 1,200 Virginia respondents.
 The survey was conducted only in English and restricted to adults ages 18 and older.
 Respondents who finished the survey in less than half the median time were excluded from the final sample, leaving 1,152 cases for analysis with weighting occurring in age, gender and income to be demographically representative of Virginia.

-For the purposes of this report, we further reduced the sample to just those who were privately insured.
+For the purposes of this report, we further reduced the sample to just those who were privately insured—a total of 691 cases.
 The demographic composition of the final sample was as follows: